Tableau charts: Bump chart

 Select the Second chart and change the chart type to a Circle, make sure the First chart remains to be a Line.

-Drag, the field Sub-category to the color tab under the marks card for both the charts.
+Drag, the field Sub-category to the color shelf under the marks card for both the charts.

 Select the second chart (Circles).
-Drag calculated field Rank to the Label tab, Open the Label tab and align the labels to the middle center.
+Drag calculated field Rank to the Label shelf, Open the Label shelf and align the labels to the middle center.
 See below.

 Doing some formatting and editing we've.

 And there we have it.
-From the above chart, it is clear that Fasteners' were ranked last across all the months (It's a product with few Sales), while Phone's & Chair's ranks, varied between one and three (These are products with huge Sales).
+From the above bump chart, it is clear that Fasteners' were ranked last across all the months while Phone's & Chair's ranks, varied between one and three across the months, (these are products with huge Sales).